flutter/website/src/content/platform-integration/web/faq.md

-If your service worker is not refreshing, configure your CDN and browser cache by setting Cache-Control header to a small value such as 0 or 60 seconds.
+If your service worker is not refreshing, configure your CDN and browser cache by setting the `Cache-Control` header to a small value such as 0 or 60 seconds.

 [building a web app with Flutter]: /platform-integration/web/building
 [Creating responsive apps]: /ui/adaptive-responsive